Skip to main content

 • Unlike most roots that are used in herbal preparations, marshmallow roots are not recommended for decoctions since decoctions involve even longer exposure to heat.

 • Marshmallow makes a great companion to dry herbs like thyme and sage in a cold-tea blend due to its wonderfully moistening mucilage.
 Thyme and sage in particular are good pairings since they and marshmallow all support respiratory health.
+It also pairs well with borage and hibiscus.

 • Powder the root and add it to smoothies and baked goods.
 Be sure to include plenty of liquid, as marshmallow root tends to absorb liquid in the intestines.
 But it is rich in beneficial dietary fiber and other nutrients.